BlitzBanana/webpack-mjml-loader/README.md

-# MJML 4 webpack loader
+# MJML webpack loader

 [![npm](https://badgen.net/npm/v/webpack-mjml-loader)](https://www.npmjs.com/package/webpack-mjml-loader)
 [![npm](https://badgen.net/npm/dm/webpack-mjml-loader)](https://www.npmjs.com/package/webpack-mjml-loader)
 [![GitHub Actions](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2FBlitzBanana%2Fwebpack-mjml-loader%2Fbadge&label=build&logo=none)](https://actions-badge.atrox.dev/BlitzBanana/webpack-mjml-loader/goto)

 This webpack loader transforms your MJML files into html strings to be imported in nodejs.
 MJML is linked as peer dependency so you can use the version that you want.

+> This is for webpack 5, for webpack 4 see [v1.1.0](https://github.com/BlitzBanana/webpack-mjml-loader/tree/v1.1.0)

 ## Usage